stacksgov/grants-program/docs/Home.md

 ## Introduction

-As part of our commitment to promoting a user-owned internet, The Stacks Foundation provides support for a comprehensive set of project types through a range of Funding Streams focused on funding software development and research efforts related to [Stacks](https://stacks.co) and [Bitcoin](https://bitcoin.org/bitcoin.pdf).
-Anyone is welcome to submit a project application.
-Projects funded through our programs are broad in scope, but our focus lies on strong **technical** projects that _add immediate and widespread value_ to the Stacks ecosystem.
+As part of our commitment to promoting a user-owned internet, The Stacks Foundation provides support for a comprehensive set of grant types through a range of Funding Streams focused on funding software development and research efforts related to [Stacks](https://stacks.co) and [Bitcoin](https://bitcoin.org/bitcoin.pdf).
+Anyone is welcome to submit a grant application.
+Projects funded through our programs are broad in scope, but our focus lies on strong **technical** grants that _add immediate and widespread value_ to the Stacks ecosystem.
 Projects are supported through grants, residencies, and other means of funding.
 Each Project Type belongs to a specific Funding Streams.

 </br>